inkline/inkline.io/content/docs/components/sidebar.md

 ---
-title: Sidebar - Inkline
+title: Sidebar
 description: A responsive navigation sidebar that includes support for branding, navigation, forms and more.
 ---

 # Sidebar
 ## A responsive navigation sidebar that includes support for branding, navigation, forms and more.

-Here’s an example on how to use the `<i-sidebar>` inside a dashboard layout.
+Here’s an example on how to use the `<ISidebar>` inside a dashboard layout.
 The sidebar automatically collapses responsively.

 ::ContentTabs
 #preview